suzto/StarterCards/samples/course-video/README.md

 #### 1) Copy the card JSON into the Designer Tool

-This tool is <b>supported by Teams</b> for building and editing cards.
-Copy the card payload below and paste into the Designer tool.
+Teams provides support for this tool, which is ideal for constructing and modifying cards.
+You can either copy the card payload provided below or use the <b>‘Open in Designer’</b> button to start working in the Designer platform.

 > [!NOTE]
 > Responsive layout is not supported in the Designer.